| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 Throughout the day, the entertainment staff arranges various activities, like poolside obstacle courses.
 This involves sprinting around the pool, running up a set of stairs covered in a wet towel, doing 10 jumping jacks at the top of the stairs, diving into a shallow pool, swimming across, hopping out of the pool to run in place for 10 high steps, jumping into another shallow pool without belly flopping, and getting out and finishing the circuit with 10 push-ups.
 Fastest guy who doesn’t split his head open wins.

-For just $10 more (even closer to Santo Domingo), I suggest the Oasis Hamaca, which has significantly cleaner rooms, infinitely better food, and a much cleaner beach.
+For just a bit more (even closer to Santo Domingo), visitors should check out the Oasis Hamaca, which has significantly cleaner rooms, infinitely better food, and a much cleaner beach.

-Barcelo Capella is a 30-minute, $45 taxi ride from Santo Domingo airport.
+Barcelo Capella is a 30-minute taxi ride from Santo Domingo airport.
 It's in Juan Dolio, a small beach town.

 Juan Dolio hasn’t really taken off like Punta Cana or Playa Dorada, largely because the beach just doesn’t match up.